-The very next morning after our arrival and finding accommodation near one of the wonders of the world, Mont Saint-Michel, we went to Cancale to try all the delights of the sea cuisine offered by this small town.
+The very next morning after our arrival and finding accommodation near one of the wonders of the world, Mont Saint-Michel (just look at our photographs), we went to Cancale to try all the delights of the sea cuisine offered by this small town.
 First impression?
 An absolute ecological disaster!
 There is NO SEA; only a huge grey sea bottom stretching to the horizon.

 Boats of different sizes, lying on their side like so many beached whales, are all over the place.
 There is no sea here.
 Probably, the ecologic balance was disrupted by the restoration works around Mont Saint-Michel due to which the whole area of the oyster bay was drained, and people lost their sea.
 But how about oysters?
 The quay is full of different restaurants.
 In fact, it has nothing but seafood restaurants and bars.
 This is a complete collapse for them!

 My mind was filled with such thoughts while we were walking along the quay reading menus and thinking what we were going to have for lunch.
 Since my Irina is a seafood fan, Cancale is heaven on earth for her.
 To be honest, we were looking for a certain oyster bar, Au Pied d’cheval providing the widest choice of oysters for several generations already.
 We have read about it in the Internet.
 We had not found it, but there were plenty of other bars and cafes.